 Michael Blue wrote and developed the Bible study for God Owns It All.
 Michael lives in Austin, Texas, with his wife, Melissa, and their three boys: Nathan, Daniel, and Brooks.
-He serves as the executive director and general counsel for the Ron Blue Institute for Financial Planning.
+He serves as General Counsel and Director of Discipleship for the Ron Blue Institute.
 Prior to his career with the Ron Blue Institute, Michael worked for two years as a financial planner in Southern California, earning his CFP® designation in 2002, and then practiced law for 10 years in Dallas and Austin, Texas.
+He also earned a master's degree in theological studies.
 Michael speaks on personal finance and generosity and recently revised and updated Ron's first book, Master Your Money, for the 30th anniversary of its first printing.
-In his spare time Michael is pursuing a master's degree in theological studies.
 Michael has a passion to see Christians become free in their finances so that they can follow God's leading in their lives and can be free to emulate God's character as givers.